 - Poor circulation

 - Taking beta-blockers

 - Previous frostbite

 What to Expect at Your Provider's Office

 Seek emergency medical care to treat frostbite as soon as possible.
-Your health care provider will ask about your exposure to cold, including what the temperature was and how long you were exposed.
+Your health care provider will ask about your exposure to cold, including what the temperature was and length of exposure.
 Your health care provider will also examine your skin, looking for signs of superficial and deep injury.
-It may not be apparent how badly you are injured until the area rewarms.
-Blood tests and imaging studies, such as magnetic resonance imaging (MRI), may be needed to determine the severity of your injury, as well as any complications, such as infection.
+You may not be able to see the extent of your injury until the area rewarms.
+Doctors may run blood tests and imaging studies, such as magnetic resonance imaging (MRI), to determine the severity of your injury, as well as any complications, such as infection.

 If you are going to be outside in cold temperatures, it's essential to prevent frostbite.
 Take these steps to keep warm: